Code-Institute-Submissions/gjularic-hangman-game/README.md

 ## Objective

 Design an interactive Hangman game that can be constantly replayed.
-Project runs in a terminal and is deployed via Heroku, using Python.
+The Project runs in a terminal and is deployed via Heroku, using Python.

+---
+## Features

+- The Game displays the hangman art depending on how many letters have been guessed wrong
+- It will show how many chances are left until the game has been lost
+- List of already used letters will be shown every turn
+- Current state of the word is being displayed
+- Finally, when the game is lost or won, user will get an option to play again

 ---